 The Waldorf Student Code of Conduct clearly prohibits the unlawful possession, use, or distribution of weapons, fireworks or alcohol in our undergraduate residence halls or drugs on campus or as any part of University activities.
-(Exception: Timberland and Rasmusson allows those of legal age to consume alcohol).
+(Exception: Shooting Sports approved secured storage and Timberland allows those of legal age to consume alcohol).
 The University is committed for the welfare of students to the Drug Free Schools and Communities Act.
 See the Substance Abuse Policies and Procedures section of this document for more detailed information.
-In addition, the University has strict guidelines in regard to fire safety which include not allowing candles, smoking, fireworks, overloaded circuits or smoking of any kind on the University campus.
+In addition, the University has strict guidelines regarding fire safety which include not allowing candles, smoking, fireworks, overloaded circuits or smoking of any kind on the University campus.